isaqb-org/glossary/manuscript/1-terms-A-C.md

 {#term-abstraction}
 ### Abstraction

+The process of removing details to focus attention on aspects greater importance.
+Similar in nature to the process of generalization.

-A view of an element that focuses on the information relevant to a particular purpose and ignores the remainder of the information.
+A view of an element that focuses on the information relevant to a particular purpose, ignoring additional or other information.

 Category: Design-Principle